October 2015 Colorado Springs shooting: Victims

 Andrew Alan Myers, 35, was the first person killed by Harpham.
-He was the bicyclist who crossed Harpham's path.
+He was an Iraq War veteran, and the bicyclist who crossed Harpham's path.
 Christy Galella, 34, and Jennifer Vasquez, 42, were residents of the Platte House, a shelter for women recovering from drug and/or alcohol addiction.
 One of the women died in the house's doorway while the other was killed on the house's porch.
 None of the victims appeared to have connections to Harpham.

 Criticism of police response

 A 911 call was placed ten minutes before Harpham began shooting, as a neighbor reported Harpham walking around carrying a rifle and gas cans.
 Colorado is an open carry state, so the 911 operator dispatched only one officer who was later called off to respond to a disturbance that "threatened human life" at a senior home.
 No other officers were available to respond so the operator terminated the call.
 Four minutes later, the same caller called back to report Myers' death.
 There was nationwide outrage that the 911 operator did not do enough to prevent the shooting, but the department insisted the operator followed protocol.
 Many, including Colorado activist group Colorado Ceasefire, called on the city to ban open carry, though the mayor insisted they would not.